p PROVISIONS AND CONTINGENT LIABILITIES

 The assets and liabilities that can not be allocated between segments are shown as unallocable assets and liabilities, respectively.

-The Hon’ble NCLT vide numerous orders restrained the department from issuing any notices/orders under any section of the income tax act which relate to a period prior to the date of approval of the resolution plan.
+With respect to the remaining assessment years i.e. AY 2017-18 and 2018-19, the Hon'ble NCLT vide numerous orders restrained the department from issuing any notices/ orders under any section of the income tax act which relate to a period prior to the date of approval of the resolution plan.

 Subsequently, on the basis on various courts and Hon'ble NCLT orders, the Company filed the petition before the department to give effect of the said order to the income tax departmental record.
 The income tax department after duly considering the order effect petition, deleted the demand arising out of the impugned notices/orders from the it's record.